MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Get-MgBetaBookingCurrency.md

 ## SYNOPSIS
 Get the properties of a bookingCurrency object that is available to a Microsoft Bookings business.
 Use the **id** property, which is the currency code, to specify the currency.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgBookingCurrency](/powershell/module/Microsoft.Graph.Bookings/Get-MgBookingCurrency?view=graph-powershell-v1.0)

 ## SYNTAX